saltlab/Pangor/README.md

 Pangor is a static analyis framework for discovering and analyzing the pervasive bug patterns of JavaScript.
 For details on Pangor, see our method description and empirical study [Mining the Pervasive and Detectable Bug Patterns of JavaScript](http://salt.ece.ubc.ca/software/pangor/).

-Pangor contains two analysis types: keyword change analysis and instance checker analysis.
+Pangor contains two analysis types: keyword change analysis (a data mining framework) and static change analysis (a flow analysis framework).

 ## Keyword Change Analysis ##